-- (1) The Regulator must- - (a) negotiate and conclude an agreement with the Competition Commission to coordinate and harmonise the exercise of jurisdiction over competition matters, and to ensure consistent application of the principles of this Act; and
+- (1) The Regulator must- - (a) negotiate and conclude an agreement with the Competition Commission to co-ordinate and harmonise the exercise of jurisdiction over competition matters, and to ensure consistent application of the principles of this Act; and

-- (b) liaise with any entity that has jurisdiction over safety issues within the transportation sector, to harmonise the exercise of jurisdiction over transportation matters. - (2) At any time, the Regulator, on its own initiative or in response to a request from the Minister in terms of section 7(1), may request the Competition Commission to- - (a) consider whether particular entities, markets, facilities or services within the transport sector are failing to functioning competitively or are characterized by anti-competitive abuses; or - (b) conduct a market enquiry- - (i) if it has reasonable grounds to suspect that any feature or combination of features of the market within any transport sector prevents, distorts or restricts competition or leads to anti-competitive outcomes within that market or the economy; or - (ii) to achieve the purposes of this Act. - (3) The Regulator may- - (a) advise and receive advice from any regulatory authority; - (b) liaise with any provincial authority or other regulatory authority on matters of common interest and, without limiting the generality of this power, may monitor, require necessary information from, exchange information with, and receive information from, any such authority pertaining to- - (i) matters of common interest; or - (ii) a specific complaint or investigation; - (c) negotiate agreements with any regulatory authority to co-ordinate and harmonize the exercise of jurisdiction over the economic regulation of transport within the relevant industry or sector, and to ensure the consistent application of the principles of this Act;
+- (b) liaise with any entity that has jurisdiction over safety issues within the transportation sector, to harmonise the exercise of jurisdiction over transportation matters. - (2) At any time, the Regulator, on its own initiative or in response to a request from the Minister in terms of Section 43(1) - (a) may request the Competition Commission to consider whether particular entities, markets, facilities or services within the transport sector are failing to functioning competitively or are characterized by anticompetitive abuses; or - (b) conduct a market inquiry- - (i) if it has reasonable grounds to suspect that any feature or combination of features of the market within any transport sector prevents, distorts or restricts competition or leads to anti-competitive outcomes within that market or the economy; or - (ii) to achieve the purposes of this Act. - (3) The Regulator, at least 20 business days before the commencement of a market inquiry, must publish a notice in the Gazette- - (a) announcing the establishment of the market inquiry; - (b) setting out the terms of reference for the market inquiry; and - (c) inviting members of the public to provide information to the market inquiry. - (4) The Regulator may conduct a market inquiry in any manner but, for greater certainty, the provisions of Sections 53 to 58, read with the changes required by the context, apply to the conduct of the market inquiry in terms of subsection (2), and to the publication of the report of a market inquiry in terms of subsection (8).